siberianfox/tinygwiki/TinyG-Updating-Firmware.md

 Save page as tinyg.hex (you may need to get rid of a .txt extension during this save).
 Save it in some known directory that you can get back to.

 Notes:
 - If you just go to the github file page and download from there you will not get the hex, you will get HTML.
-You need the RAW page.
+You need the RAW page. <br>
 - The hex in the default directory is compiled using AVR Studio 4, which is the one we test on.
 There may also be a hex in a Debug directory.
 This is compiled in Atmel Studio 6, and will have a different size.

 ####**Step1**